shsun1003/SSQiPan/README.md

 SSQiPan (猴儿棋盘) -- An AI go (Weiqi, 围棋) game watcher written in C#

+** PLEASE NOTE: The screenshots were likely taken from some older versions.
+Changes are expected in the newer versions **

 (1) Provids a GUI that lets you watch AI go programs self-training on a graphical go board, not in a command window!
 At this moment, Leela Zero (C) AutoGTP is included and tested.

 (2) Watches any GTP-supporting AI go programs, such as Leela Zero, PhoenixGo, GNUGo, playing with each other, or with you!